 Every piece of set dressing that you see in the shops of Main Street, U.S.A. is giving an idea of what types of people own these shops and inhabit this land.

 On a windy day, Mary Poppins is blown every which way on this weathervane atop Jolly Holiday Bakery Café.

 What lies beyond the visible walls of Fantasyland?
 The wide open vistas of Storybook Land provide our imaginations with the necessary context to fill in those gaps.

-These wonderfully composed, highly detailed landscapes are perhaps the most direct representation in all of Disneyland of the world in which the Disney animated classics take place.
+These wonderfully composed, highly detailed landscapes are perhaps the most direct representation of the world in which the Disney animated classics take place.

 Immediately upon entering the queue for Snow White’s Scary Adventures, the tone is set with a glimpse into the Evil Queen’s dungeon, and the dread that she will stop at nothing to afflict our heroine with the Sleeping Death.